AdwaitKulkarni58/AdwaitKulkarni58/README.md

 # What do my future plans include: (nothing too far ahead I promise)
 - Learn about React.js to complete my understanding of the MERN stack.
 - Most importantly, build lots of projects, both small and large to solidify my understanding of different topics and how to combine them together to build a full-stack application from scratch.
-- One of my personal goals include adding a database to the Netflix clone I completed recently so that I can tell my friends and family that I recreated a fully functional Netflix from scratch!

 <hr />